Getting Married in Italy for Canadian Citizens

 - The waiting period (from the date the required documents are presented to the marriage office to the date of the civil marriage ceremony) may vary depending on the period of the year and on the number of requests received by the municipality.

-Please note: Until recently, a woman whose previous marriage was terminated within the last 300 days had to obtain a waiver from the competent “Procura della Repubblica” (Court) in Italy in order to marry in Italy.
+Please note: A woman whose previous marriage was terminated within the last 300 days had to obtain a waiver from the competent “Procura della Repubblica” (Court) in Italy in order to marry in Italy.
 Depending on the locality, this law may no longer apply.
 You are advised to check with the Comune where you wish to marry.
 Please note that the procedure to get a special permit as described above is mostly non applicable due to huge delays at the courts and documents needed

 The Canadian Embassy in Rome cannot assist with marriage arrangements.
 If you do not have someone in Italy who can handle the arrangements with the local Municipality (or you cannot stay in Italy long enough to handle them yourself), you can refer to our agency to make the necessary arrangements.